Inc44/dotfiles/COMMAND.md

 `command > file`: Redirect the output of a command to a file, replacing the file's current contents

 `command | grep pattern`: Filter the output of a command, showing only lines that match a specified pattern

+`command && command`: Run the second command only if the first command succeeds

+`command || command`: Run the second command only if the first command fails

+`command; command`: Run the commands sequentially

 `conda list`: Display all installed packages in the current environment